hyperledger/besu-docs/docs/Tutorials/Private-Network/Create-IBFT-Network.md

 ## Next steps

 Look at the logs displayed to confirm Besu is producing blocks.
+If this doesn't happen in 15-20 seconds this means you did something wrong.
+Double check the [enodes](https://ethereum.stackexchange.com/questions/1177/what-is-an-enode-id-in-ethereum) are correct.

 Use the [IBFT API](../../Reference/API-Methods.md#ibft-20-methods) to remove or add validators.